sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## LLVM IR Design Principles

-The design principles of LLVM Intermediate Representation (IR) reflect a careful balance between high-level abstraction and low-level efficiency, aiming to serve as a versatile and powerful tool for compiler developers.
+The design principles of LLVM IR reflect a careful balance between high-level abstraction and low-level efficiency, aiming to serve as a versatile and powerful tool for compiler developers.
 Critical aspects of these principles include:

 ![LLVM design](/assets/images/llvm-design.png)